gilbertekalea/PremierLeague/README.md

 ## **Installation**
 In order for this project to work in your computer; You need to have a selenium and python installed in your computer.
-I assume if you are interested in this project,you have already know the basics of python and you have python installed.
+I assume if you are interested in this project,you already know the basics of python and you have python installed.

+**Note**: If you know how to install selenium and configure it using other operating systems please feel free to contribute to this project.

 For window users: Open windows terminal and open project directory, then.